 Research studies about the nature and behavioral traits of animals have always been central driving forces in science and zoology.
 Video cameras placed strategically enable constant recorded documentation of animals’ day to day life.
 To researchers this is invaluable and even more reason to have camera technology in place.

 Here is a great video demonstrating the use of video cameras in studying animal behavior.
-You will see Crystal, a polar bear at the Toledo Zoo biting and scratching at a camera mounted in her den.
+You will see Crystal, a polar bear at the Toledo Zoo biting and scratching at a security camera mounted in her den.

-When it comes to implementing cameras systems there are various challenges that an organization can face.
+When it comes to implementing camera systems there are various challenges that an organization can face.
 Proper planning and guidance is crucial before installing a security system.
 There are many unexpected obstacles that arise when you are considering a large scale system to cover a large area.
 One common issue is the physical mounting and applications of the cameras.
 Cabling needs to be ran between areas and the cameras need to be physically secured in positions where they are unreachable by animals and guests.
 Cabling needs to be ran in a way that it is not a fire or tripping hazard to guests and staff.
 If cameras are within reach of certain types of animals they are at risk of being damaged and even causing harm to the animals as a result.

 With so many challenges regarding the cabling and mounting restrictions of cameras, a common and popular concept is a wireless camera system to be used throughout the facility.
 While wireless cameras in theory would be perfect, they simply are just unusable on a mass scale.
 They pose too many limitations such as wireless signal strength to be practical, especially for professional uses.
 This turns into far too high of a technical and financial obstacle for most facilities to implement.
 Most facilities require a camera to be mounted correctly once and not constantly worked on.
 This alone poses issues as wireless cameras are often more finicky and need adjusting to be optimal.
 Also to be a standalone unit, a constant and efficient power supply is needed.
 For a constant, uninterrupted video stream, the signal needs to be very strong and clear and cannot go through big, solid obstacles.
 While in theory wireless camera systems might seem ideal, in practice they can be very challenging, expensive and impractical.